10 Things Your Kids Won’t Learn in College

 7. Courage and Faith

-Most times, the easiest way out will be the wrong path.
-As it is written, the path to desolation is wide and crowded.
+Most times, the easiest way out is the wrong way.
 The right way is usually a lonely, dark, bumpy road that leaves us unsure and afraid at first sight.
-Courage and faith allow us to place our feet on that narrow path and only then to do we realize that we took the right road.
-Teaching a child to be courageous, to be faithful, is a long process of example, discussion, and experience.
+Courage and faith allow us to place our feet on that narrow path and only then do we realize that we took the right road.
+Teaching a child to be courageous and faithful is a long process of example, discussion, and experience.

 8. Generosity and Loyalty